dominiquecuevas/Note/README.md

     `$ virtualenv env`

-  Command on a Windows machine:
+  Command if on a Windows machine:

     `$ virtualenv env --always-copy`